Loading...

 Where Competition Is Dense and Where It Is Not

 Greater Accra is the most competitive market by far.
 Established names — Rabito Clinic for dedicated skin care, Nyaho and Impact for multi-specialty care, UGMC at the premium end — dominate.
 Entering this market as a new operator requires either a differentiated service offering (for example, phototherapy units, which are almost unavailable in the private sector) or a strong referral network.
-Accra’s prime commercial zones are expensive: office space in Airport Residential, Osu, and Cantonments averages approximately GHS 28,000 per month (around USD 1,870 or GBP 1,475), with premium locations exceeding GHS 70,000 per month.
+Accra’s prime commercial zones are expensive: office space in Airport Residential, Osu, and Cantonments averages approximately GHS 28,000 per month (around USD 2,588 or GBP 1,930 at current Bank of Ghana interbank rates), with premium locations exceeding GHS 70,000 per month.

 Outside Accra, competition drops sharply.
 Kumasi has reasonable coverage through KATH and a small number of private operators, but secondary cities — Tamale, Takoradi, Ho, Sunyani — are largely underserved.
 An accredited clinic in any of these cities would likely attract patients from a wide catchment area.
 Costs are lower, referral pipelines from regional hospitals are available, and the gap in specialist access is easier to close.